 Cryptomathic’s Signer is the only qualified (electronic) signature creation device (QSCD) that is certified under the SO-GIS agreement using the Common Criteria Recognition Arrangement (CCRA).
-Its security target is written to strictly conform to the certified protection profile EN 419 241-2.
+Its security target conforms to the certified protection profile EN 419 241-2.

-With earning the Common Criteria certification, Signer provides users with a best in class security with the highest level assurance regarding product resistance and rigorous product development process.
+With the Common Criteria certification, Signer provides users with a best-in-class security with the highest level assurance regarding product resistance and rigorous product development processes.

 What Are the Objectives of CCRA?

 - Ensuring that the performance of evaluations for Information Technology (IT) products and protection profiles meet strict and consistent standards that are recognized for their significant contribution to promoting confidence in the security of those products and profiles.